heyitsguay/trader/README.md

 Once your _trader_ venv is set up, and you have a server running _text-generation-webui_, you can play!
 Make sure the _trader_ venv is active, navigate to the _trader_ project root, and run
 ```
-python start.py [SEED] [REQUEST URL]
+python start.py [REQUEST URL]
 ```
-Where `[SEED]` is a positive integer, and `[REQUEST URL]` is the URL to send requests to the _text-generation-webui_ server API, e.g. `http://0.0.0.0:5000/v1/chat/completions` if running the server and _trader_ on the same machine.
+Where `[REQUEST URL]` is the URL to send requests to the _text-generation-webui_ server API, e.g. `http://0.0.0.0:5000/v1/chat/completions` if running the server and _trader_ on the same machine.

 Move around or Trade with the locals, but beware -- each Move costs money!
-Also there's not really a failure condition right now.
+Also, there's not really a failure condition right now.
 If you run out of sufficient money to do anything you're just stuck and you have to restart.

 **This is alpha software**, with no serious intention of ever having a full gameplay experience with no rough edges.
 Feel free to file issues, I may or may not address them.